“He cares for you,” she stammers. “And you care for him,”

 Aedan touches his cheek, thirsty for a blow like that.

-Aedan grasps his erection and smiles.
+Aedan grips his erection and smiles.

 The Lion’s broad smile evokes a rare one from the Owl.